MatchOnTheStreet/Docs/DeveloperGuide.md

 * You should now be runnig the android studio coverage tool.

 A recent output of our code coverage can be found in the codeCoverage folder in the Docs repo.

+##System Tests
+Our system tests are the DBManagerTest.java class.
+This class tests adding and getting all the elements (Events and Accounts) from our backend.
+This events excercise the funcionality of our app.